digitalbazaar/bedrock-native-app/README.md

 }
 ```

+### App Icons and Splash Screens
+Are managed by `@capacitor/assets`.
+[Docs for the assets tool are here.](https://capacitorjs.com/docs/guides/splash-screens-and-icons)
+Assests for icons and Splash Screens go into the `/resources` dir.
+To add an App Icon set `resources/icon-only.png` & then `npm run generate-app-icons`

 ## Usage
 Bedrock Native Wallet uses [Capacitor.js](https://capacitorjs.com/docs/) for the native app.
 Capacitor has a large number of commands that can be used.